wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 Additionally, all the embedding, skinning and scripting functionalities of JW Player are at your disposal thrugh this plugin.
 See our <a href='http://www.longtailvideo.com/support/jw-player/' target='_blank'>JW Player Support Overview</a> for a full reference of JW Player.

 == Changelog ==

+= 2.0.3 =

+* BUG: Fixed issue with relative video file paths
+* BUG: Fixed issue with <p> tags
+* BUG: Fixed problem with nested player configuration parameters
+* BUG: Fixed issue with description in playlists
+* BUG: Fixed audio insert with JW Player button
+* BUG: Allow import of JW 5 Players with a custom streamer.
+* BUG: Removed use of "split" function.

 = 2.0.2 =